MarceauDauboin/THEYEASTIEBOIS/readme.txt

--
 ==================================================================================================

-CEEVEE is a clean, modern, fully responsive site template for your resume and portfolio!
+CEEVEE is a clean, modern, fully responsive site template for your resume and products.
 With this template, you can easily introduce yourself and showcase your works to future clients and employers.
-Also, it is flexible and easy to customize so you can even use this template as a creative, business or portfolio site for your company.
+Also, it is flexible and easy to customize so you can even use this template as a creative, business or products site for your company.

 ==================================================================================================